A Look Back at the WWF vs WCW Monday Night Wars

 When the dust settled, WWF was left standing due to the WCW closing down due to the AOL-Time Warner merger and the company losing money.
-The Monday Night Wars has ended.
-Vince McMahon has won the day but the fans lose big time since it was competition that led the wrestling industry to greater heights.
+The Monday Night War had ended.
+Vince McMahon had won the day but the fans have lost big time since it was competition that led the wrestling industry to greater heights.
 Without competition, wrestling has simply become a stale form of entertainment with rehashed storylines and the same guys main eventing all the time.
-Only another Monday Night Wars could reignite the industry.
+Only another Monday Night War could reignite the industry.

 Monday Night War Survey

 Who did you want to win the Monday Night War